HNW Lending Review

 HNW Lending’s Auto Invest

 Auto Invest currently pays 7% and spreads your money across at least 15 loans.
 When we have asked for an update on the number of loans, it has invariably been a lot higher than this.
-The spread across lots of loans is by the far the best feature of the Auto Invest account.
+The spread across lots of loans is by far the best feature of the Auto Invest account.

-In addition to the hefty first-loss taken by one of the directors, some of the excess interest paid regularly by borrowers is held back for auto-lend lenders.
+In addition to the hefty first loss taken by one of the directors, some of the excess interest paid regularly by borrowers is held back for auto-lend lenders.
 This covers late repayments, missed interest payments, and ultimately makes up for bad debts that haven’t (yet) been recovered.

 To date, lenders using auto-lend have always received the full interest due to them and all losses have been covered.